AdrianoGratani/adri-blog/README.md

 error boundaries is nested INSIDE  a layout!!1

 // 28 parallel routes  @       slots = modular pages as prop to layout.tsx

+// 29 unmatched routes  /@slot/default.tsx     within parallel routes
+refresh the page, you get error because ech @route needs fallback values through the default.tsx file /revenue has one more layer /archived you go in and url is updated. ui for other @/route is still there. however, on refresh, next js needs default data for the other routes.

+// conditional routes     ? :